thchr/Brillouin.jl/docs/src/wignerseitz.md

 Main.HTMLPlot(Pᴳ) # hide
 ```

-## Reducing points to the interior of Wigner-Seitz cell
+## Reducing points to the interior of a Wigner-Seitz cell

 Points can be reduced to their equivalent image in the Wigner-Seitz cell via  [`reduce_to_wignerseitz`](@ref).
 The resulting point has the least possible norm of all equivalent images.